Asda in cheap food promise after Jack Monroe complaints

 Rising inflation and the cost of living crisis is hitting low-income households particularly hard.

-Ms Monroe, an activist and blogger on how to eat on budget, says the cost of food staples like cheap pasta and rice are going up in price faster than other products.
+Ms Monroe, an activist and blogger on how to eat on a budget, says the cost of food staples such as cheap pasta and rice are going up in price faster than other products.

 She criticised Asda for discontinuing some budget products, such as a bag of rice sold online for 45p and replaced with rice costing a minimum of £1.20.
+Her Twitter thread details many other Asda products no longer available in her local store, where she is a regular shopper.

-She said in another tweet that supermarket value products had to be "universally available, or it's as good as useless".
+In one tweet she said supermarket value products had to be "universally available, or it's as good as useless".

+On Sunday, the chairman of Tesco, John Allan, told the BBC that the worst of food price inflation is to come, with prices likely to rise by 5% by April.

+But he said food costs make up a bigger proportion of spending for households on low-incomes, so it will hit the "hardest up harder".